danog/MadelineProto/docs/TD_docs/methods/checkAuthBotToken.md

 ---
 title: checkAuthBotToken
 description: Check bot's authentication token to log in as a bot.
-Works only when authGetState returns authStateWaitPhoneNumber.
+Works only when getAuthState returns authStateWaitPhoneNumber.
 Can be used instead of setAuthPhoneNumber and checkAuthCode to log in.
 Returns authStateOk on success
 ---
 ## Method: checkAuthBotToken
 [Back to methods index](index.md)